5 Tips for Summer Eye Protection

 Unless you’re still communicating via pen, paper, and courier pigeon, we encourage you to use blue light-blocking glasses to further protect your vision.
 Unless you have an outdoor or seasonal job, you’re likely still behind the computer Monday through Friday, even though the kids are out of school.

 Protect your eyes from the intrusion of digital light with eyewear that prevents blue light from reaching them in the first place.
-Stoggles are infused with blue light blocking technology, so you’re safe whether you’re at work or watching a sports highlight reel on your tablet at home.
+Stoggles are infused with blue light-blocking technology, so you’re safe whether you’re at work or watching a sports highlight reel on your tablet at home.

 4. Wraparound Protection, But Make It Better